israpps/FreeMcBoot-Installer/test/6_FAQ.md

 ## Why FMCB doesn't work on some SCPH-9XXXX?

 Most PS2 units have a system update feature.
-(Basically, the PS2 can launch a special encrypted executable from any memory card slot)
+(Basically, the PS2 can launch a special encrypted executable from any memory card slot, from a specific path)

 Normal FreeMcBoot pretends to be a system update.